-HUD uses the best available data to identify and calculate unmet needs for disaster relief, long-term recovery, restoration of infrastructure and housing, economic revitalization, and mitigation.
-For the major disaster declarations DR-4649-PR and DR-4671-PR, the methodology for the identification of the MID Areas detailed in 88 FR 32046 as of May 18, 2023, indicated that HUD designation is based on an analysis of FEMA and Small Business Administration (SBA) data.
-As a result, HUD identified the Municipalities of Salinas, Añasco, Arecibo, Barranquitas, Cabo Rojo, Caguas, Canóvanas, Dorado, Guayama, Hormigueros, Humacao, Juana Diaz, Lajas, Las Piedras, Naranjito, Orocovis, Ponce, San Lorenzo, Santa Isabel, Toa Baja, Vega Baja, Yabucoa, and Yauco as MID Areas, and was required to be given funding priority in the recovery from the disasters (Fig. 7).
+HUD uses the best available data to identify and calculate unmet needs for disaster relief, long-term recovery, restoration of infrastructure, and housing and economic revitalization.
+For the major disaster declarations DR-4649-PR and DR-4671-PR, the methodology for the identification of the MID Areas detailed in 88 FR 32046 as of May 18, 2023, indicated that HUD designation is based on an analysis of FEMA and SBA data.
+As a result, HUD identified the Municipalities of Salinas, Añasco, Arecibo, Barranquitas, Cabo Rojo, Caguas, Canóvanas, Dorado, Guayama, Hormigueros, Humacao, Juana Diaz, Lajas, Las Piedras, Naranjito, Orocovis, Ponce, San Lorenzo, Santa Isabel, Toa Baja, Vega Baja, Yabucoa, and Yauco as MID Areas, and were required to be given funding priority in the recovery from the disasters (fig.6).